Complete B2B Sales Guide for Modern Sellers

 Gone are the days when B2B sales were about making a hundred cold calls a day or visiting clients in person.

 Although cold calling and field sales still have a place in the sales cadence of many companies, the modern B2B buyer is looking for a different type of interaction with B2B sellers.

 According to a review from HBR, 90% of B2B decision makers don’t respond to cold outreach.

 In the era of social selling, 74% of business buyers conduct most of their research independently before making a final decision.
 In fact, 41% of B2B buyers view 3 to 5 pieces of content online before contacting a sales rep.

-In this article, I will go over the most important elements of B2B sales that both sales leaders and individual sales professionals need to know about.What is B2B Sales?
+In this article, I will go over the most important elements of B2B sales that both sales leaders and individual sales professionals need to know about, and how B2B sales works.What is B2B Sales?
 Find out in this complete guide published by Vengreso! #b2bsales #leadership #sales Click To Tweet

 What is B2B Sales?